Sending to Remotes

 Remotes activate automatically during production builds:

-# Development build - does NOT upload
+projr_build_dev() # does NOT upload to remotes

-- Pre-build - Clear output directories, run pre-build hooks, hash input files
+- Clear output directories, run pre-build hooks, hash input files

-- Build - Render documents and scripts
+- Render documents and scripts

-- Post-build - Hash output files, update manifest
+- Hash output files, update manifest

-- Git commit - Commit changes (if configured)
+- Git commit (if configured)

-- Upload to remotes - Send artifacts to configured destinations
+- Upload to remotes

-- Post-build hooks - Run any post-build scripts
+- Run post-build hooks

 projr_yml_get()$build$github

-projr_yml_check()Best Practices
+Best Practices

 - Use